thephez/dpp-spec/docs/identity.md

   ✓ should return invalid result if lock transaction is invalid
 ```

-**Note:** Additional validation rules will be added in future versions.
+**Note:** Additional validation rules may be added in future versions.